Last Updated : May 8 2007: freq.ques,v 1.18

 Q1.
 Is there a description of the project describing the scope?

-The original scope and scopes of the technical corrigenda are also available.
-See Austin/9 in the document register for the original scope
+The original scope for previous editions and scopes of the technical corrigenda are also available in the document register.

 Development of the standard occurs by consensus, often with long discussions on the reflector before that is achieved.
 Should issue resolution require a vote then the group is structured so that the three organizations that have adopted the specifications have an Organization Representative (OR) that can cast a vote.
-The three organizations are the IEEE's Portable Application Software Committee (PASC), the ISO POSIX workgroup group which is known as SC22 POSIX Advisory Group, and The Open Group's Base Working group.
+The three organizations are the IEEE Portable Application Software Committee (PASC), the ISO JTC1 SC22 committee, and The Open Group Base Working group.

 Q2.
 Where can I download the specifications from?